xauravww/save-restricted-tg/README.md

 python3 -m main
 ```

-- if you want bot to be running in background then enter `screen -S gagan` before `python3 -m main`
+- if you want bot to be running in background then enter `screen -S saurav` before `python3 -m main`
 - after `python3 -m main`, click `ctrl+A`, `ctrl+D`
-- if you want to stop bot, then enter `screen -r gagan` and to kill screen enter `screen -S gagan -X quit`.
+- if you want to stop bot, then enter `screen -r saurav` and to kill screen enter `screen -S saurav -X quit`.

 ## Deploy your bot on `heroku`